 Mini Bio (1)

 An only child, Emmanuelle was born Paulette Germaine Riva in Cheniménil, but eventually grew up in Remiremont.
-She is the daughter of Jeanne Fernande (Nourdin), a seamstress, and René Alfred Riva, a sign writer.
+Her mother, Jeanne Fernande Nourdin, was a seamstress.
+Her father, René Alfred [Alfredo] Riva, was a sign writer.
 Her paternal grandfather was Italian.
-She has dreamed of becoming an actress since she was six, so that the entire world would take notice of her.
+She dreamed of becoming an actress since she was six, so that the entire world would take notice of her.
 This ambition was, however, to be met with firm opposition from her own family.
 Emmanuelle's father, a strict disciplinarian to whom the word "actress" was basically a synonym for "prostitute", disapproved of her way of thinking, since it clashed with the simple values he wished to pass on to her.
 Emmanuelle felt great affection towards her parents, but, at the same time, was under the impression that they couldn't really understand what she wanted.
 A bit of a tomboy and a rebel in her schooldays, she showed little interest in studying, but always directed her passion towards acting, appearing in every year-end play.
 In her early 20's, Emmanuelle was to find out the true meaning of nervous depression.
 Having completed the seamstress apprenticeship she had started at age 15, she eventually resigned herself to take up this profession, also discouraged by the thought that, in a city like Remiremont, the only possible alternative was to become a hairdresser.
 The sense of boredom that was weighing her down actually got so devouring that sewing sort of became the only form of escape from the horror of her everyday reality.
 But luckily, things were soon to change for the better.
 The day Emmanuelle discovered the announcement of a contest at the Dramatic Arts Centre of Rue Blanche was the day she found the courage to stand up to her parents and state that she would have traveled to Paris to become an actress.
 Having finally understood the depth of her sadness, her family couldn't oppose her wishes any longer, so, on the 13th May of 1953, she arrived in Paris.